 Our primary mission is responding to medical emergencies, but we also serve the City in other ways:

-- Work with public and private partners to enhance emergency planning and preparedness.
+- We work with public and private partners to enhance emergency planning and preparedness.

-- Support City services and injury prevention through reporting and analytic efforts.
+- We support City services and injury prevention through reporting and analytic efforts.

 - Through community engagement, we educate residents about safety and lifesaving skills.